techiediaries/techiediaries/_posts/2020/angular-9/node-chat/2020-06-05-textarea-keydown-focusin-events.md

         }
       }

-The `setReadCursor()` calls the `setReadCursor()` of `currentUser` to set the position of the read cursor of the current user in the room.
+The TypeScript `setReadCursor()` method of our Angular service calls the `setReadCursor()` method of `currentUser` to set the position of the read cursor of the current user in the room.

-The `getReadCursor()` method calls the `readCursor()` method of `currentUser` to get the position of the read cursor of the current user in the room.
+The TypeScript `getReadCursor()` method calls the `readCursor()` method of `currentUser` to get the position of the read cursor of the current user in the room.
 If the read cursor is undefined, we return `-1`.

-In both methods, if you don’t specify the room ID, the ID of our general room will be used.
+In our both defined TypeScript methods, if you don’t specify the room ID, the ID of our general room will be used.

-Next, open the `src/app/chat/chat.page.ts`  and start by defining these variables:
+Next, open the `src/app/chat/chat.page.ts` file and start by defining these TypeScript variables:

     // src/app/chat/chat.page.ts